Sharing of Unlicensed Spectrum by Strategic Operators: Static Sharing Schemes

-\begin{profile} The strategy of each operator $i\in\{1,2\}$ is: Use PSD $p^i$ in slot 0 and continue to use $p^i$ in each subsequent slot, as long as the other operator $i'$ ($i'\neq i$) uses PSD $p^{i'}$ in the previous slot; otherwise, transmit maximum power over the full spectrum hereafter. \end{profile}
+\begin{profile} The strategy of each operator $i\in\{1,2\}$ is: Use PSD $p^i$ in slot 0 and continue to use $p^i$ in each subsequent slot, as long as the other operator $i'$ ($i'\neq i$) uses PSD $p^{i'}$ in the previous slot; otherwise, transmit the maximum power over the entire spectrum hereafter. \end{profile}

 It is convenient to refer to the slots in which the operators use $(p^1,p^2)$ as the {\em cooperation state}, and the remaining slots (if any) as the {\em punishment state}.
-We can use the one-shot deviation principle \cite[Theorem 4.2]{Fundenberg-1991} to verify that Profile~\ref{mech_full_forever} is a subgame perfect Nash equilibrium.
-In particular, no operator has any incentive to ever deviate from $(p^1,p^2)$.
-Indeed, once triggered, the punishment is everlasting to deter deviation from cooperation.
-Hence Lemma \ref{folk-thm} holds. \end{proof}
+The operators begin with the cooperation state.
+Once an operator deviates from the cooperation state, the punishment is everlasting, so that the operator suffers a net loss in revenue.
+Moveover, transmitting the maximum power over the entire spectrum is the best response in the punishment state.
+Hence one-shot deviation is undesirable and Lemma \ref{folk-thm} holds. \end{proof}

 The cooperation defined in Profile~\ref{mech_full_forever} is not robust in practice.
-In case of any perceived deviation, even if due to false detection of the other operator's spectrum usage, the operators will be trapped in the punishment state to yield poor utilities.
+In case of any perceived deviation, even if due to false detection of the other operator's spectrum usage, the operators will be trapped in the punishment state.
 We next consider a profile that provides incentives for deviating operators to return to the cooperation state.
 The idea is to return to the cooperation state after spending sufficiently many slots in the punishment state.
 Denote